 Tariffs and Restrictions in the ASEAN Economic Community

 Second, the goal is to have a single market for production and labor.
-But there are still considerable barriers to that happening.
+There are still considerable barriers before that happens though.
 There are many sectors which governments have not yet opened up to other countries.
-Such protected sectors include agriculture, steel, and auto-production.
+Protected sectors include agriculture, steel, and auto-production.

-The jobs that other ASEAN citizens qualify for in the other 9 countries will be limited to only 8 sectors.
-These including engineering, accountancy, and tourism.
-But jobs in these industries only make up 1.5% of the total workforce.
+Jobs in these industries only make up 1.5% of the total workforce though.
 In addition, host countries still hold the right to introduce laws that could cap the inflow of talent.

 Thirdly, the countries themselves are still hesitant to change.
-Southeast Asian countries aren’t involved in intraregional trading as much as their European counterparts (24% compared to 60%).
+Southeast Asian countries aren’t very involved in intraregional trade compared their European counterparts (24% versus 60%).

 The opposite is true, in fact.
 They’re often engaged in hostile activities against each other.
 Border disputes between Cambodia and Vietnam, along with the Indonesian forest fires, have both caused tensions in the region.